atet/learn/sed/README.md

 **This is part of a two-tutorial series on text editing in Bash: I recommend to first finish [Atet's 15 Minute Tutorial on Regular Expressions](https://github.com/atet/learn/blob/master/regex/README.md#atet--learn--regex) to put this content in better context**

-* Estimated time to completion: 15 minutes.
+**Estimated time to completion: 15 minutes**

-* This quick introduction to stream editor (sed) is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This introduction to stream editor (sed) covers what's absolutely necessary to get you up and running
-* You are here because **you want to learn a few simple tricks to quickly process large amounts of text data**.
+* You are here because **you want to learn some simple tricks to quickly process huge amounts of data**
-* We will be using <a href="https://en.wikipedia.org/wiki/Bash_(Unix_shell)" target="_blank">Bash Command Line Interface (CLI)</a> to perform basic operations; advanced material is not covered here.
+* We will be using Bash command line interface (CLI) to perform basic operations; advanced material is not covered here

 --------------------------------------------------------------------------------------------------